lauraz-15/javascript-quiz/README.md

 # Design

-Inspiration for design is taken from "Do you want to be a millionaire TV quiz show.
+The inspiration for design at the beginning was taken from "Do you want to be a millionaire TV quiz show.
+However, the end result doesn't look that similar, which also wasnlt exaclty the goal.
-The main heading also relates to it slighty as it says: "Can you be a Javascrip Master"

-Potential features to include:

-A score tracking system
-Images to support the correct/incorrect answers
-User can create a username
-Feedback
+Design is aimed to be smart and simple, so user would not be destracted too much for the questions.

 # Features